cranzy/terraform-provider-mirantis/mirantis/mcc/README.md

       - `hooks`: These are commands(terminal commands) which can be executed *before* or *after* the provisioning of a host
     - `role`: The role of the host, so that Launchpad knows where to install the appropriate software (MKE, MSR).
 These roles can be one of the following: *manager*, *worker*, *msr*.

-  -`mcr`: The terraform block for the MCR product containing all the required attributes for the installation.
+  - `mcr`: The terraform block for the MCR product containing all the required attributes for the installation.
     - `channel`: The type of engine channel to use.
     - `install_url_linux`: The engine install script location for linux
     - `install_url_windows`: The engine install script location for windows
     - `image_repo`: The engine repo where to pull the install script from
     - `version`: The engine version to install

-  -`mke`: The terraform block for the MKE product containing all the required attributes for the installation.
+  - `mke`: The terraform block for the MKE product containing all the required attributes for the installation.
     - `admin_username`: MKE's admin username
     - `admin_password`:  MKE's admin password
     - `version`: MKE version to install
     - `image_repo`: Where to pull the MKE installation images
     - `install_flags`: The MKE flags that you can set for the MKE installation, i.e. san, orchestrator, etc.
     - `upgrade_flags`: Upgrade flags which are used on performing MKE upgrade

-  -`msr`: The optional terraform block for the MSR product containing all the required attributes for the installation.
+  - `msr`: The optional terraform block for the MSR product containing all the required attributes for the installation.
     - `image_repo`: The repository where to pull the MSR installation images
     - `version`: Which MSR version to be installed
     - `replica_ids`: Used to identify the *type* of assigning that MSR does on its hosts.
 MSR finds the highest replica id and assigns sequential ones starting from that to all the hosts without replica ids.
     - `install_flags`: A list of the installation flags used when performing MSR installation.

 ## Usage
 This section will show you how to import the MCC terraform provider